HomeBlog Home

 Minor League and Local Teams

-• Durham Bulls: one of the most recognized minor league baseball teams in the country, 25 minutes from Raleigh
+• Durham Bulls: one of the most recognized minor league baseball teams in the country.

-If your last city was Atlanta, DC, or LA, Raleigh traffic feels like nothing.
-From a smaller town, rush hour on I-440 and I-40 takes getting used to.
+If your last city was Atlanta, D.C., or Los Angeles, Raleigh traffic may feel manageable.
+If you are coming from a smaller town, rush hour on I-440, I-40, U.S. 1, or Capital Boulevard may take some getting used to.

 Commute Times